synera-br/lockari-frontend-app/docs/examples/go-custom-claims.md

-# Go Example: Setting Firebase Custom Claims
+# Go Example: Setting and Updating Firebase Custom Claims

-This document provides a practical Go code example demonstrating how to set custom claims on a user's Firebase account from a trusted backend server.
+This document provides a practical Go code example demonstrating how to safely set and update custom claims on a user's Firebase account from a trusted backend server.

 Custom claims are key-value pairs that you can embed into a user's ID token.
 They are used to implement role-based access control and pass tenant information securely to the frontend.